functionland/docs/docs/mvp/fotos/setup.md

 ### Connect Fotos to your wallet

-[See here](https://drive.google.com/file/d/1B1TJxssjRfQfpbDeMliPQj-g6ONmv1zY/view?usp=sharing) for a video demonstrating the following steps.
+[Here](https://drive.google.com/file/d/1B1TJxssjRfQfpbDeMliPQj-g6ONmv1zY/view?usp=sharing) is a video demonstrating the following steps.

 1. Go to Account -> Connect your wallet